Bryanbu2014/cinema-chatbot/README.md

 1. Start a flask server
    After a model is trained, user is required to start a flask server before running the chatbot.
    To start a flask server, activate the virtual environment in CMD and direct to where the assistant system files are located.
-   Type startflask.bat to start flask server.
+   Type `startflask.bat` to start flask server.
-   Example is shown below.
-   (venv) ...Cinema-Chatbot\Cinema-Chatbot-Main>startflask.bat

 2. Rasa run actions
    In a new CMD, activates the virtual environment and direct to where the assistant system files are located.
-   Type rasa run actions.
+   Type `rasa run actions`.
-   Example is shown below.
-   (venv) ...Cinema-Chatbot\Cinema-Chatbot-Main>rasa run actions

 3. Start the chatbot
    In a new CMD, activates the virtual environment and directs to where the assistant system files located.
-   Type rasa shell to start the chatbot.
+   Type `rasa shell` to start the chatbot.
-   Example is shown below.
-   (venv) ...Cinema-Chatbot\Cinema-Chatbot-Main>rasa shell

 User is expected to ask the chatbot anything related the cinema such as